 What Happens If You Breastfeed From One Side Only

 If your baby only nurses on one side, there's no need to worry more than is necessary.
 It's actually pretty common for babies to prefer one breast over the other, whether it's due to comfort, milk flow, or simply personal preference.
-But what happens if this becomes a regular thing?
+But what happens if this becomes regular, leading to sore nipples and discomfort?

 Why is My Baby Refusing One Breast?